 In the 90s, Rodriguez recorded two acclaimed albums: Generaciones (1993) and Pete and Papo (1995).
 Also, in 2000, Rodriguez and Tito Puente collaborated on a tribute to Beny More.
 The same year, Rodriguez and an all-star cast celebrated the release of Tito Puente and Eddie Palmieri’s “Masterpiece – La Obra Maestra” at the Tito Puente Amphitheater in Puerto Rico.

-Though its not well-known, Pete “El Conde” Rodriguez was a masterful “bolerista” (ballad singer).
-Also, songs such as “Este Negro Esta Sabroso” (This Black Man is Tasty), “La Abolicion” (Abolition), “El Conde Negro (the Black Count),” and “Yo Soy La Ley” (I am the Law) were expressions of Afro-Puerto Rican pride.
+Though he has not received recognition, Pete “El Conde” Rodriguez was a masterful “bolerista” (ballad singer).
+Also, songs such as “Este Negro Esta Sabroso” (This Black Man is Tasty), “La Abolicion” (Abolition), “El Conde Negro (the Black Count),” and “Yo Soy La Ley” (I am the Law) were expressions of Afro-Puerto Rican and Black pride.